DoWEB-ApS/.github/.github/ISSUE_TEMPLATE/bug--critical.md

 ---
 name: 'Bug: Critical'
-about: Create a report to help us improve
+about: Use this if the program is not working at all, or if core functionality isn't working.
 title: ''
-labels: ''
+labels: 'Bug: Critical'
 assignees: ''

 ---

-**Describe the bug**
+**Bug Description**
-A clear and concise description of the bug here.
+Replace this line with a clear and concise description of the bug.

 **To Reproduce**
+Replace these lines with steps to reproduce the behaviour.

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'